-Capital Bikeshare (CaBi) just released the results of the public feedback sessions it held earlier this summer in conjunction with Arlington County.
+Capital Bikeshare (CaBi) just released the results of the in conjunction with Arlington County.

 There appears to be a general consensus in favor of most of the original proposed stations, with just a few locations drawing any negative feedback.
 The preferences Arlingtonians expressed through this process will help finalize the locations where CaBi hopes to place new stations later this year.